hegde-atri/old-hegdeatri-dot-com/src/pages/projects/banking-application/index.md

 This project was chosen as my Non Exam Assessment coursework for Computer Science (2021-2022) A-level.
 Although the project isn't as polished as it can be, the quality of code written has improved significantly towards the end of the project.
 Due to deadlines of the project, colour scheme and design language is not 100% consistent nor is it meant to be.
-This is my first "from scratch" website, working with Angular and .NET.
+This is my first website to authentication(using Azure AAD), working with Angular and .NET.
 Therefore this is almost as a big reference project I will build upon in other projects.

+Unfortunately, there is no live demo for this website, as everything was hosted on Microsoft Azure (with Log Analytics) and it was not worth keeping it up.

+## Objectives

+Before we started coding our project idea, we had to do some planning and set ourselves some goals.
+Listed below, are my goals.
+My planning pdf with various diagrams can be seen [here](/assets/projects/banking-application/diagrams.pdf).

+### User

+- User will be able to login using his credentials.
+- User entered email should be verified with a confirmation email.
+- User should be able to change their password (Azure B2C).
+- User should be able to setup 2 Factor Authentication (2FA).
+- Support user management using Azure Active Directories.
+- Use authentication standard of OpenID / OAuth
+- Customers logged in should have a persistent access to the navbar.
+- Edit details of existing payee.
+- View transaction history
+- Filter transaction history
+- Search transaction history
+- Personal details can be viewed censored, so that it can be viewed in libraries or any other public places.
+- View when their details was last changed, and by whom it was changed.

+### Teller

+- Deposit/Withdraw money using account number.

+### Officer

+- Create customer account.
+- View transaction history of customer.
+- View accounts table.

+### Manager

+- Should be able to create Teller and Branch officer accounts.
+- View all users registered - customers, tellers and branch officers.

 ## Banking Application - [front end](https://github.com/hegde-atri/BankingApplication-fe)

 This project is made using the Angular framework.
-My planning pdf with various diagrams can be seen [here](/assets/projects/banking-application/diagrams.pdf).

 For the theming and design of the website, I decided to try using Angular material which looked professional and seemed to have all the components I needed.
 I have also implemented graphs and steppers in reactive forms.
 The forms also feature validation and validation hints.
 Most buttons also have tooltips.